rbawden/Large-contrastive-pronoun-testset-EN-FR/README.md

 If use you these test sets, please cite the following paper:

-António Lopes, M. Amin Farajian, Rachel Bawden and André T. Martins.
+António Lopes, M. Amin Farajian, Rachel Bawden, Michael Zhang and André T. Martins.
 2020.
 Document-level Neural MT: A Systematic Comparison.
 In *Proceedings of the 22nd Annual Conference of the European Association for Machine Translation*.
 Lisbon, Portugal.
 To appear.

 ```
 @inproceedings{
     title={Document-level Neural MT: A Systematic Comparison},
-    authors={António Lopes and M. Amin Farajian and Rachel Bawden and André T. Martins},
+    authors={António Lopes and M. Amin Farajian and Rachel Bawden and Michael Zhang and André T. Martins},
     year={2020},
     booktitle={Proceedings of the 22nd Annual Conference of the European Association for Machine Translation},
     address={Lisbon, Portugal}